wclayton12/Udacity_Project/README.md

 Updated collatz.py with description overview of theory behind collatz principal

+Added new branch refactoring to track changes to collatz.py file

+Refactored code to improve user experiance, adding print lines to display descriptive of continual output

+Updated README file to reflect changes

 Files used.
 Note that unable to use bikeshare.py files as project completed on remote lab enviroment

 README.md